Board of Directors

 President

 Chris Warman is a community organizer and nonprofit professional.
-He has worked at the Baltimore Community Foundation since 2017, first as a part of the finance team and now as a Program Officer working on BCF’s discretionary grantmaking and impact investing efforts.
+He serves as the Baltimore Market Director for Reinvestment Fund, a national community development financial institution.
+Previously, he worked for the Baltimore Community Foundation as a member of their finance and discretionary grantmaking and impact investing teams.
 Chris earned an MS in Nonprofit Management & Social Entrepreneurship and an MFA in Creative Writing & Publishing Arts, both from the University of Baltimore.
 His poetry and prose have appeared in Welter and Hobo Pancakes, and his plays have been produced at UB and the John Hewitt International Summer School.
 Lately, he has been writing scenarios set in realms both fantastic and realist for a tabletop roleplaying game group.
-Chris joined the Board in 2022 and serves as chair of its Nominating & Governance Committee.

 Treasurer